intuition-dev/mbCLIx/lazyLoading/short.md

-Relative performance of Webpack, vs/ modern lazy loading w/JAMstack approach; and future of 'import'
+Relative performance of Webpack, vs/ modern lazy loading w/JAMstack, w/ Pug approach; and future of 'import'

 I wrote an article on the above topic in github, here is the link https://lazy.mbake.org

-In the article I compare performance of Webpack vs modern lazy loading w/JAMstack approach.
+In the article I compare performance of Webpack vs modern lazy loading w/JAMstack, w/ Pug approach.
 And I touch future of 'import' and show an advanced example of lazy loading.
 Plus I give tips on how to optimize performance.